CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 1. A constant Value (Dirchlet) boundary condition, perhaps representing a constant temperature at some boundary.
 ```@example
+using Oceananigans # hide
 constant_T_bc = BoundaryCondition(Value, 20)
 ```

 2. A constant flux boundary condition, perhaps representing a constant wind stress at some boundary such as the ocean surface.
 ```@example
+using Oceananigans # hide
 ρ₀ = 1027  # Reference density [kg/m³]
 τₓ = 0.08  # Wind stress [N/m²]
 wind_stress_bc = BoundaryCondition(Flux, τₓ/ρ₀)